VLOGroup/optox/README.md

 ## Repository for operators and their interfaces to X.
-The aim:
+##### The aim:
  Write an operator once and use it in Python, Matlab, Tensorflow, Pytorch, C++,...

-The conceopt:
+##### The concept:
- Use the imageutilities as data holding layer for an relative generic operator.
+ Use the imageutilities as memory holding layer to build a more or less generic operator.
- Test it with your environment of choice.
  To use it in your environment X (e.g. Tensorflow) you just need to write an interface wrapper.
- So you can re-use tested operators in many environments
+ So you can test it thoroughly wiht your environment of choice and use the tested operator in all the other environments.
+ Result Increansed reuseability :)

+ E.g. for Python the current recommended way for using the operator is to build a pip package and install it in your desired anaconda environment.

+### most important directories and files:
+	- src        : the more generic base operator
+	- matlab     : matlab wrappers, (or not yet ported matlab only operators)
+	- tensorflow : tensorflow wrappers, (or not yet ported tensorflow only operators)
+		- package: this subdirectory contains the files necessary for building the pip packages
+			- 	build_pkg.sh  : this script builds the pip package
+			- 	setup.sh      : requirenments for the pip package

 ##Install instructions